Goal-Guided Transformer-Enabled Reinforcement Learning for Efficient Autonomous Navigation: Experiments

 Furthermore, we quantitatively evaluate and compare our approach with the ViT-SAC (goal-conditional) model to support the above conclusion.
 Specifically, we run each model with three random episodes and measure the statistical characteristics by averaging the whole frame.
-Two automated unsupervised metrics: Gini coefficient for measuring the evenness of the attention weights distribution \cite{letarte2018importance} and Shannon-Wiener index for evaluating the concentration of the attention \cite{kim2020attentional} are reported in Table \ref{gini}.
-Both metrics clearly reveal that the attention of the GoT-SAC model is sparser and tends to be more concentrated on task-related image patches, proving that better interpretability is achieved through goal-oriented scene representation.
+Realizing that this is an unsupervised task since there do not exist labels or ground truth for comparing, we employ two unsupervised metrics: Gini coefficient for measuring the evenness of the attention weights distribution \cite{letarte2018importance} and Shannon-Wiener index for evaluating the concentration of the attention \cite{kim2020attentional} in this experiment and the results are reported in Table \ref{gini}.
+The Gini coefficient and Shannon-Wiener index are widely utilized metrics for measuring statistical dispersion intended to represent the evenness and diversity of distribution.
+From the table, we can observe that both metrics clearly reveal that the attention of the GoT-SAC model is sparser and tends to be more concentrated on task-related image patches, proving that better interpretability is achieved through goal-oriented scene representation.

 Last but not least, we also investigate the impact of the significant attention through perturbation-based method \cite{zablocki2022explainability} to observe how modifications of critical attention affect the navigation task performance.
 In light of this, we measure the success rate of the GoT-SAC model over another twenty random seeds with fifty episodes for each by dynamically replacing the essential attention (weights higher than 0.995) with a moving average and 10\% of the original value.
 The boxplot illustrated in Figure \ref{perturbation} shows the overall result.
 We can observe that the performance of the GoT-SAC model, the one that decreases the significant attention to 10\%, degrades catastrophically (62.5\%) in terms of the success rate.
 Though the success rate of the model employing the average perturbation method is slightly higher than the previous one, it is still clearly lower than the normal GoT-SAC model, indicating the significance of the attention learned by our approach.